List of Strain: Strategic Armored Infantry characters

 Strain: Strategic Armored Infantry (奏光のストレイン, Sōkō no Sutorein) is a mecha anime series by Happinet and Studio Fantasia.
-It premiered across Japan on WOWOW from November 1, 2006.
+It premiered in Japan on WOWOW from November 1, 2006.
 A manga adaptation is being serialized in the Dragon Age magazine.
 The concept of the series is loosely based upon Frances Hodgson Burnett's novels, most notably A Little Princess, but also Little Lord Fauntleroy and The Secret Garden.
 In 2008, Texas-based licensor FUNimation Entertainment acquired the license of Strain: Strategic Armored Infantry (also known as Soko no Strain or Soukou no Strain).
 The anime was available in a complete DVD release on January 27, 2009 across North America.

 Almost every character has been adapted from a Hodgson Burnett character.
-Though the first names of many characters are retained from A Little Princess and the other novels, the last names are scrambled, such as Crewe=Werec, or otherwise altered, such as St. John=Johannitz.
+Though the first names of many characters are retained from A Little Princess and the other novels, the last names are scrambled anagrams or other modifications, such as the character Crewe's name being converted to Werec, or the character, St. John's name being changed to Johannitz.